Is Your Dog Afraid of Fireworks? This Is What You Need to Do

 4. Keep Your Dog Indoors

 Another reason to keep your dogs indoors is so that you don’t lose them.
 Spooked dogs often try to run away.
-And sometimes they succeed.
+And sometimes, they succeed.

 5. Drown Out the Noise

 Thus, it can help if you drown out the noise with something more gentle.
-You can turn on calming music or white noise loud enough to at least muffle the explosions of the fireworks outside.
+You can turn on calming music or white noise loud enough to at least silence the explosions of the fireworks outside.